Caring for Select Populations in Primary Care Nursing

 Upon successful completion of all program requirements, learners are awarded a UBC Okanagan Letter of Proficiency (a non-credit credential).

-The credential is provided in paper format.
 Learners will also receive a verifiable digital badge (which has descriptive metadata about the learning achievement) for sharing through digital channels.

 BACK TO CPE COURSES & PROGRAMS